CSID-DGU/2017-2-CECD-ButterflyEffect-2/README.md

 It is designed to create the **overall framework** of the project.
 The framework of our project is as follows.

-	1. send real-time image frames from client to server.
+	1. send real-time image frames from client to server (UDP packets).
-	2. send the value of interpreting frame using openpose.
+	2. send the value of interpreting frame using openpose (TCP packets).
 	3. reflects the values in BattleWorms.

 AWS Server is needed because openpose requring a high-quilty-computer is difficult to develop on a personal computer. but at this program, we used **simple-face-detection-module** instead of using **openpose** since we had not yet analyzed it.